 Links to research portals

-I am a literary scholar working in the intersections of narrative theory, feminist theory, embodied cognitive science, and medical humanities.
-My publications deal with the affective, embodied and political dimensions of reading, and narrative representations of pain and (mental) illness.
-I have written, for example, about psychosis, depression, and trauma in literature; first-person narrators; languages of pain; close reading; unconscious and embodied norms; political emotions; and Finnish and Anglophone modernist and contemporary fiction.
+I am a literary scholar working in the intersections of narrative theory, theories of reading, feminist/queer theory, embodied cognitive science, and medical humanities.
+My publications deal with the affective, embodied, and political dimensions of reading and representations of pain, illness, and disability in literature.
+I have written, for example, about psychosis, depression, and trauma in first-person narratives; close reading as an embodied and critical practice; languages of pain; political emotions; and Finnish and Anglophone modernist and contemporary fiction.

 I defended my doctoral dissertation Fictions of Madness in February 2020.
 The thesis investigates experiences of mental illness and trauma in four Finnish first-person narrated modernist novels.
 It focuses on the ways modernist texts invite readers to imagine unusual and unsettling experiences, and shows how they portray mental illness as embodied and entangled with the world and socio-cultural norms and narratives.